Rochdy-max/hadoop-and-spark/README.md

-# hadoop-and-spark-introduction
+# hadoop-and-spark
-My introductory project to the Hadoop and Spark world
+This project aims to setup Hadoop and Spark for common usage.

+It uses Docker to provide isolation for one master node and two worker nodes.